MuradAles/Themis/PRD_Steno_Demand_Letter_Generator_Implementation.md

 1. Initialize Firebase project
 2. Set up Firebase Functions
 3. Configure Firestore database
-4. Set up Firebase Storage
-5. Add OpenAI API key to Firebase config
+4. Add OpenAI API key to Firebase config

 **How it will work:**
 - Firebase project created in console
 - Functions folder ready for code
 - Firestore rules configured
-- Storage rules configured
 - OpenAI key stored securely in Firebase config

+**Note:** Firebase Storage is NOT used.
+All data (extracted text, letters) is stored in Firestore only.

 **Files created:**
 - `firebase.json`